MEH-Design/frix/README.md

 ## Basics

-With Atomicms there is a number of default components:
+With Frix there is a number of default components:
   - Templates
   - Pages
   - Organisms